eclipse-theia/theia-website/src/docs/user_ai.md

 ### How It Works

-When an agent proposes a shell command, a confirmation dialog appears showing the command.
-In addition to generic allow/deny buttons, the UI also presents smart **split buttons** with pattern-based suggestions derived from the actual command being executed.
+The confirmation dialog presents smart split buttons for both Allow and Deny actions, each with pattern-based suggestions derived from the actual command.

 The **Allow** split button offers a dropdown with options such as "Always allow `git *`" or "Always allow `git commit *`", ordered from broadest to most specific.
 Selecting a pattern adds it to the allowlist in your preferences, so future commands matching that pattern are approved automatically.
 Two additional options are available at the bottom of the dropdown: "Allow all shell commands for this chat…" (session-scoped) and "Always allow all shell commands…" (permanent).
 Both trigger a warning confirmation dialog before taking effect, since they grant broad permissions.